lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 **WatchfulDrake** _(15-Sep-18 06:23 PM)_

-> t!8ball Does Hector hit sanya in the neck with the M.O.A.D?
+t!8ball Does Hector hit sanya in the neck with the M.O.A.D?

 **Tatsumaki** _(15-Sep-18 06:23 PM)_

-> 🎱 | Without a doubt,
+> 🎱 | Without a doubt, MultiTheDuck.
-> MultiTheDuck
-> .

 **Brakia** _(15-Sep-18 06:23 PM)_